HTTP-RPC/Kilo/template-reference.md

 Variable names represent keys into the data dictionary.
 When the template is processed, the markers are replaced with the corresponding values from the dictionary.
 If a variable value is not defined (i.e. is missing or `null`), it is excluded from the generated output.

-Nested values can be referred to using path notation; e.g. "name.first".
-Variable names beginning with "@" represent resource references and are obtained from the resource bundle when the template is processed.
-Variable names beginning with "$" represent context references and are obtained from the template context.
+Nested values can be referred to by path; e.g. "name/first".
 The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.

 ### Modifiers
 Modifiers are used to transform a variable's representation before it is written to the output stream; for example, to apply an escape sequence.